40 – Wrist Rotation and Formation of the Fist (Tekubi undō / Seiken no keisei)¶

 - eight times in the opposite direction

-After this, the hand forms a proper seiken (fist):
+After the rotations, the hand forms a seiken:

-- thumb locked over index and middle finger
+- the thumb locks over the index and middle fingers

-The fist is strongly contracted and then relaxed by shaking the hand.
+The fist is then tensed and released by shaking the hand.

 The exercise is repeated on the opposite side.